 Greg Ellery clearly knew what kind of movie he was in and his melodramatic performance as Steven brings life to the plodding birthday party.

-Mike Holmes (Michelle's boyfriend Mike) spends the entire movie aping Jim Carrey, clearly playing for whatever sympathetic laughs he thinks he might get.
+Scott Holmes (Michelle's boyfriend Mike) spends the entire movie aping Jim Carrey, clearly playing for whatever sympathetic laughs he thinks he might get.

 Dan Janjigian's performance as Chris-R is delightfullyover-the-top.
-Some YouTube commenters have theorized that he was a real drug dealer who just started pointing a gun at Denny and not an actor at all.
+Some YouTube commenters have jokingly theorized that he was a real drug dealer who just started pointing a gun at Denny and not an actor at all.

 According to script supervisor (and possible ghost director) Sandy Schklair, everyone knew full well what kind of movie they were making.
 Well, everyone except Tommy Wiseau.